naykel76/2703_assignment2/public/docs/assignment_2.md

 5.  - [x] The list of dishes should be paginated with at most 5 dishes per page.
     - [x] paginate 4 for cosmetic reasons

-6.  - [ ] (Single purchase) Only consumers can purchase a dish.
+6.  - [x] (Single purchase) Only consumers can purchase a dish.
 Since we do not deal with payment gateways in this course, when user clicks on purchase, we simply assume the payment is successful, and save the purchase order in the database.
-Then it will display the dish purchased, the price, and the delivery address (which is the consumer’s address) to let the user know that the purchase is successful.
-    - [ ] the consumer needs to be logged to get the user details, (place order redirect)
+    - [ ] Then it will display the dish purchased, the price, and the delivery address (which is the consumer’s address) to let the user know that the purchase is successful.
-    - [ ]
+    - [x] `@if (Auth::user()->hasRole('user')) add menu items @endif`

 7. [ ] A restaurant (user) can see a list of orders customers have placed on his/her restaurant.
 An order should consist of the name of the consumer, that dish (name) that was ordered, and the date that the order was placed.